 - throughout the territory in which the trademark does not have distinctive character; and

 - prior to the EU trademark application’s filing date, or (in the case of cancellation proceedings) after registration and before the request for invalidity.

 Where the mark is devoid of distinctive character throughout the European Union (which is usually the case for non-traditional marks), proof of acquired distinctiveness for each individual member state, while ideal, is not required.
-Extrapolation of evidence to other member states is possible, provided that the market is homogenous and at least some evidence of use is submitted for the area in which the evidence is extrapolated.
+Extrapolation of evidence of acquired distinctiveness to other member states is possible, provided that the markets concerned are homogenous and at least some evidence of use is submitted for the area to which the evidence is extrapolated.

 On what grounds will a mark be refused registration (ie, absolute and relative grounds)?